Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Cleaning 3.6 Professional-clean guidance limits quick spot-clean confidence.
+Cleaning 3.6 Care rules still limit quick spot-clean confidence.

-Value 4.2 A lot of comfort for the price in a main-room sofa.
+Value 4.2 A lot of comfort for the current price bracket.

 Argos Home Milano Leather 4 Seater Sofa